rspeer/langcodes/README.md

 ## Version 3.1 (February 2021)

-- Added the `Language.to_alpha3()` method, for getting the three-letter code for a language according to ISO 639-2 (T).
+- Added the `Language.to_alpha3()` method, for getting a three-letter code for a language according to ISO 639-2.

 - Updated the type annotations from obiwan-style to mypy-style.
 Please see [typing-lament.md][] before you raise an issue about the types.

 [typing-lament.md]: https://github.com/LuminosoInsight/langcodes/blob/master/langcodes/typing-lament.md

 ## Version 3.0 (February 2021)